va-h/term-piechart/README.md

 ### Tox

 There's a minimal tox.ini with a requirement on [pyenv](https://github.com/pyenv/pyenv) and [un-def/tox-pyenv-redux](https://github.com/un-def/tox-pyenv-redux).

-zsh users can use this as a reference.
+Zsh users can use this as a reference.

 ```shell
 curl https://pyenv.run | bash